fabianschenk86/firby-app/README.md

 ##Image Editor

-The Image Editor take pixel data from a photo that you want to give filter effects, and maniplute its pixels à la Instagram-Filter.
+The Image Editor takes pixel data from a photo that you want to give filter effects, and maniplute its pixels à la Instagram-Filter.
-The finished photo can be saveded as jpeg or png.
+The finished photo can be saved as jpg or png.

 ##Coming soon:
 - view your stats